Art Gene, Bath Street, Barrow-in-Furness,

 Xiamen’s population has nearly doubled in the past 10 years to over 3.53 million forming the heart of a massive growing conurbation of currently more than 5 million people.
 Xiamen was one of four original Special Economic Zones opened to foreign investment and trade when China began economic reforms in the early 1980’s.
 It is endowed with educational and cultural institutions supported by the overseas Chinese diaspora.
 In 2006, Xiamen was ranked as China’s second ‘most suitable city for living’.
 Despite this apparent glowing reputation the exhibition exposes some deeper human realities in the face of the rapid, often ruthless, economic regeneration sweeping across China.
 The long term effects on people, places and their culture are yet to be fully understood and certainly seem of little concern to government and the new rising avaricious elite.

 Each work in the exhibition attempts to capture something of this unfathomable process and it’s effect on long held cultural values, identities and traditions.
 The artists provide a window, through direct personal experience, into more intimate truths which lie unnoticed behind China’s front doors, and the projected image of economic and cultural success.

 The exhibition highlights the sometimes jarring juxtaposition of cultures, events and imagery in a world somehow now ‘Out Of Place’.
-Zhou Chen
+Zhuo Chen

 Old town homes in Xiamen each had an enamel sign featuring the number of the house and the name of the street.
 Zeng Huanguang collected many from homes in streets which have vanished through mass demolition of the old city- placing them as a memorial at Art Gene and along the streets of Barrow.
 He invited Barrovians to make their own associations with the often poetic street names and house numbers ecouraging them to take a number which matched their own home and place it beside their front door.